omushpapa/pyconfigreader/README.md

 config.close()  # Don't forget to close the file object
 ```

-Sometimes, if a key is not available a return value may be added
+Sometimes, if a key is not available a return value may be added using the `default` argument
 ```python
 from pyconfigreader import ConfigReader config = ConfigReader(filename='config.ini')